miethe/aws-mfa-script/README.md

  1. Extract the files to your home directory `~/aws-mfa-script-master` (if elsewhere, make sure you change mfa.sh & alias.sh).
  2. Add `source ./alias.sh` to your `~/.bashrc` (If you aren't already calling rc in profile, make sure you add to .bash_profile/.zprofile)
- 3. Copy `SAMPLE-mfa.cfg` to `~/aws-mfa-script-master/mfa.cfg`
+ 3. Create an `mfa.cfg` file for your profile and ARN.
+See `SAMPLE-mfa.cfg` for examples.
- 4. Add a profile name and MFA ARN for each aws cli profile you wish to use.
+ 4. Add a profile name and MFA ARN to mfa.cfg for each aws cli profile you wish to use.
 The key should be the profile name and the value should be the ARN of the MFA to use for that profile.
+ 5. Create an AWS CLI access key in IAM.
+Download the .csv and export to your local credentials dir, such as ~/.aws/credentials.
+See `aws_creds_example`.
+ 6. Setup MFA in AWS, save the generation code locally if you wish to use auto-TOTP.

 ## Running the script